Updated July 23, 2017.

-- Using the 103d molecule, create a JPG of a view looking down the helix (from the "top"), with a high-resolution ball-and-stick drawing method, and the atoms colored by type (standard colors).
-Save the state ("visualization state") of your view, as well as an image.
-In order to save an image, you may take a simple screen shot, or use the "File -> Render" menu.
-The default is ".tga", but you can change the suffix to ".png" or ".jpg".
+- Using the 103d molecule, create a JPG of a view looking down the helix (from the “top”), with a high-resolution ball-and-stick drawing method, and the atoms colored by type (standard colors).
+Save the state ("visualization state") of your view, as well as the JPG.

 - Using the solvated micelle PDB file, create a separate selection for each component (dodecyl sulfate, sodium ions, and water).
 Try and create a graphical representation which shows all three components in a clear way.
 You will most likely need to use a different representation for each specie.
 Again, once you are satisfied, save the VMD state to a file, and render an image to JPG.
 Determine the size (diameter) of the micelle using appropriate tools, and compare this to both the size (length) of a amphiphile, and the size of a water molecule.